projectcontour/contour/design/service-apis-implementation.md

 Listeners that match on ProtocolType, PortNumber, and Hostname, but have different GatewayTLSConfig structs (that is, the `tls` stanza is different) are in conflict.

 Routes for a Listener are chosen using the `RoutBindingSelector`, as per the spec.
-Precendence rules in the spec must also be followed.
+Precedence rules in the spec must also be followed.

 The rules for implementing RouteBindingSelector are straightforward and will be implemented per the spec.
 #### Gateway Status